ciaeric/ciaeric.github.io/_posts/2019-03-07-powerapp-powerbi.md

 ### Pop-Up Window

-The pop-up window is a trick by using Bookmark Power BI report, now you can go back to Power BI report to add PowerApp visual just like you do in Power BI Service, and you can directly choose the app you just published.
+The pop-up window is a trick by using Bookmark Power BI report.
+Now you can go back to Power BI report to add PowerApp visual just like you do in Power BI Service, and you can directly choose the app you just published.
 Then you need to create two bookmarks, one displays the PowerApp Visual and a Red X image and hides the "New Feedback" button, the other one is completely opposite.
 And then turn on the action of Rex X image and button, set the action link to the related BookMark.

 ![screenshot](/img/post12/img29.png)